 Yet, we are also potentially anything, as our Psyche began as "I AM", which makes us not as comfortably understood as one would like.
 For I AM is existence, but of What?
-It Seems that the Divine Collective Unconscious, begins in the Heisenberg's Uncertainty Principle of quantum physics, for there is no measurement of the Unconscious paradigm.
-Hence, one must come up with "I AM Other", i.e., "Me", if one wishes to measure self; Self then becomes an evolutionary creative understanding of I AM, and therefore is as vast as our forms seem to be limited.
-This is seen by the Imagination's ability to expand concepts so far beyond reality, that we often realize that maybe reality is just imagined.
+The Divine Collective Unconscious begins in Heisenberg's Uncertainty Principle of quantum physics, for there is no measurement of the Unconscious paradigm.
+Hence, one must produce "I AM Other", i.e., "Me", if one wishes to measure self; Self then becomes an evolutionary creative understanding of I AM, and therefore is as vast as our forms seem to be limited.
+This is seen by Imagination's ability to expand concepts so far beyond reality, that we often realize that reality is just imagined.
 One moment we are the Human dreaming of being Spiral Energy/Spirit, the next we are Spiral Energy/Spirit dreaming we are a human.
-Much like that old Chinese tale of a man dreaming he was a butter fly, then upon awakening he wondered if he was a butterfly dreaming he was a human.
+Much like that old Chinese tale of a man dreaming he was a butterfly, then upon awakening he wondered if he was a butterfly dreaming, he was a human.
 Considering Kether, is much the same.

 The Root Powers of Air and symbolizes the influence of Kether in the Astral World of Yetzirah.
 This may be understood as the motion in the Currents of Astral Fluid.
-However, that is just the "elephants foot print in the mud" and not the Power itself.
+However, that is just the "elephants footprint in the mud" and not Power itself.
 The Astral realms are the realms of Fleeting Forms...nothing solid.
-Thus the Ace of Swords is a potent card which can be extremely good or extremely evil.
+Thus, the Ace of Swords is a potent card which can be extremely good or extremely evil.

-The Mind is called the Element of Air, for it is Heated by Passions/ Fiery-Spirit, as Air is heated by Sun, and thus it can become violent and life threatening.
-However, this is avoided if the Will of Spirit, is the controller of Passion, then the Mind becomes Life Expanding and Liberating.
+The Mind is called the Element of Air, for it is Heated by Passions/ Fiery-Spirit, as Sun heats Air, and thus it can become violent and life threatening.
+However, this is avoided if the Will of Spirit is the controller of Passion, then the Mind becomes Life Expanding and Liberating.

 The currents generated by Kether on the Astral are both dynamic and erratic, having the potential to be applied at will to different situations.
 Thus, we have the description of a "whirling force" that gains strength through trouble.
-To Qabalists, this is an affirmation of Divine authority and may become the Sword of Wrath, punishment and affliction.
-Pure mind has no conscience, it is up to us to supply discrimination to thought.
+To Qabalists, this is an affirmation of Divine authority and may become the Sword of Wrath, punishment, and affliction.
+The pure mind has no conscience, it is up to us to supply discrimination to thought.

 WHEN THE ACE OF SWORDS IS THROWN DURING A DIVINATION: